tttza/kaggle_dataset_downloader/README.md

 Each dataset, you have to copy dataset name.

-When you click "Copy API command" in the dataset page, you will get above.
+When you click "Copy API command" in the dataset page, you will get below.

 ```kaggle datasets download -d <username>/<dataset name>```